 Part of a national organization, there are over 350 Big Brothers Big Sisters agencies across the country, approximately 50 of which that operated with the assistance of a sponsoring agency, which best describes the mentoring program’s long and successful relationship with Youth Services.
 Big Brothers Big Sisters of Windham County was one of the first programs that Youth Services launched after it was founded in 1972 as a community nonprofit.
 Over its more than 40 year history together, there have been close to 2000 matches made, some lasting a few years and others a lifetime.

 National research demonstrates that “mentoring”—pairing a caring adult volunteer with a young person for a mutually rewarding friendship—is an effective method of addressing all sorts of youth-related issues, from combating drug and alcohol use and violence to getting along better with their families and peers.
 Youth mentored by the program are 46% less likely to use drugs and 27% less likely to use alcohol than their non-mentored peers.

-Big Brothers Big Sisters of Windham County presently offers several flexible options for volunteers who want to mentor a child between the ages of 6 and 18.
-In the school-based program volunteers visit with a child during lunch and recess period once a week.
-In the community-based program, volunteers meet with a child during their own time and play sports, take a walk or just hang out for at least 4 hours a month.
-The site-based plus program combines the structure of meeting regularly at school with the option of spending time in the community on weekends and during school vacations.
+Big Brothers Big Sisters of Vermont offers four flexible options for volunteers who want to mentor a child between the ages of 6 and 18.
+The school-based program offers volunteers the opportunity to visit with a child during their lunch and recess period once a week.
+Bigs in Blue is a school-based program that pairs elementary students with local police officers.
+The community-based program, in contrast, allows volunteers to meet with a child during their own time and play sports, take a walk or just hang out for at least 4 hours a month.
+The Site-based plus program combines the structure of meeting regularly at school with the option of spending time in the community on weekends and during school vacations.